 9. Oktoberfest is now a massive celebration around the world too.
 In the US all eyes are on Cincinnati for its Oktoberfest Zinzinnati, that has been taking place since 1974 and now attracts half a million people.
 For double that number, travel to Kitchener in Ontario Canada for its traditional Bavarian-style festivities.
 Then there is the 17 day Oktoberfest celebrations that sees 700,000 people descend on Santa Catarina in Brazil.
 Whilst in Asia, Tokyo hosts the biggest event with a 10 day festival in its Hibiya Park.

 10. The Brits have also taken Oktoberfest to their hearts and, as you would expect, Hofmeister is getting involved!
-Our authentic, award-winning Helles lager comes direct from the heart of Bavaria and having been crowned the World’s Best Lager by the IWSC there’s no better choice if you want a taste of Oktoerfest right here in the UK.
-We’ve teamed up with over 200 pubs and events to run Hoftoberfest parties this Oktoberfest so check out your local Hof pub and our socials for news.
+Our authentic, award-winning Helles lager comes direct from the heart of Bavaria and having been crowned the World’s Best Lager by the IWSC there’s no better choice if you want a taste of Oktoberfest right here in the UK.
+We’ve teamed up with over 150 pubs and bars to run Hoftoberfest parties this Oktoberfest so check out your local Hof pub and our socials for news.

 If Hoftoberfest at home is more up your street, then our range of Bavarian beers are available over on the Hof shop.
-Choose from bottles of our Helles, Weisse or Ultra Low or if you’re partying with friends then a mini keg is an ideal choice.
-To really make it authentic you can also grab a brand new limited edition 2 pint stein with our new ‘Follow the Bear’ design – available on the shop individually or as part of a mini keg bundle.
+Choose from bottles of our Helles, Weisse or Bearly Any and to make it really make it authentic you can also grab a brand new limited edition 2 pint stein with our new ‘Follow the Bear’ design.
 Prost!